How To Choose the Right Panel For You

 How Do Solar Panels Produce Energy?

-To understand the difference between these two panels, it’s necessary first to understand how panels produce energy.
+To understand the difference between these two types of panels, it’s first necessary to understand how panels produce energy.

 Panels generate energy through sunlight photon particles interacting with PV cells.
 Once the light reaches the cells, electrons will react and create electric currents.
 This current is what helps power your home and gives you the electricity to use throughout the day.

 Now, what exactly makes your panels work efficiently?
-When electrons are at rest and then are activated by sunlight, it causes a voltage difference.
+When electrons are activated by sunlight, it causes a voltage difference.
 A greater difference means more energy production.

-The design of monocrystalline panels also provides a sleeker look compared to the brighter blue hues of polycrystalline.
+Although this all comes down to personal taste and preference, the toned down black design of monocrystalline panels can provide a sleeker look compared to the brighter blue hues of polycrystalline.

 Monocrystalline or Polycrystalline?